AwesomeAley/ObsidianNotes/Cybersecurity Notes/Interviewing Prep.md

 **What is a security misconfiguration?**
 A vulnerability caused by an incomplete or incorrect configuration

+**Vulnerability, Risk, Threat**
+Vulnerability is a weakness in a system that can be exploited Risk is what you stand to lose: the level of impact on the assets.
 ## Encountered Interview Questions
 Interview questions I've encountered